Club Car Battery Charger Troubleshooting

 How to Fix the Problem with Golf Cart Battery Charger?

-1. A good way to start is making sure there is little power left in the batteries before connecting a charger to it.
+If you are having issues with a club car battery charger, well, the next step is troubleshooting it.
+You should try the following;1.
+A good way to start is making sure there is little power left in the batteries before connecting a charger to it.
 An actively working charger detects a battery with power faster; if there isn’t any left, the charger may not come on.

 2. When connecting the charger to the cart, ensure there is enough power supply to keep the charger running.
 Likewise, ensure to check the connections so that the right amount of voltage is produced.